HC-IPPM/openrouteservice/README.md

 ### Generating Isochrones

-1. Enter the Lattitide and Lngitude.
+1. Enter the latitude and longitude.
 2. Click the button to generate isochrones.
 3. The reachable area will be displayed on the map and the JSON response will be shown.